r26D/ex_export/README.md

 end
 ```

 This adds defdelegate for all public methods in the referenced files.
-It does filter out
+It filters out
 any methods that start with an underscore so that a method called _app_name or __info__  would be auto excluded.

 ## :only